conico/conico.github.com/about.md

 permalink: /about/
 ---

 Hi!
 We are Conico, a small creative studio from Turkey.
-We are creating digital assets for us and our clients everyday.
+We are creating digital assets everyday.
 So, we decided to establish an hypothetical company to share our journey.
 We'll try to push everything we create to this blog.
 We're hoping you to like it. :)

 ### Contact us